radiantearth/stac-site/app/tutorials/r/1-download-data-using-r/1-download-data-using-r.en.md

 ---
-title: Download data using R
+title: Download data from a STAC API using R, rstac, and GDAL
 description: How to download data using R
 ---